sami-amer/PercentAgreeability/README.md

 ~~the same as `get_agreeability`, except uses `import_multiple` instead of `import_data`~~

 ##### NOTE: `get_agreeabilty_multiple` was deemed to be redundant.
 Instead, `get_agreeablity` was updated to work with both single files and lists of files.

+### Tester Files

+`resources_test` contains hand crafted files to test the program.\
+The tested variable is the attention catagory, the other two catagories should return 1.0

+`tester1.txt` and `tester2.txt` should provide a very low agreeability when run against each other.

+`tester3.txt` and `tester4.txt` should provide a very high agreeability when run against each other.

+`tester5.txt` and `tester6.txt` should provide a half agreeability when run against each other.